kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0047 Aircraft registration.md

 ### §47.11   Evidence of ownership.

-Except as provided in §[[Volume 1/C Aircraft/0047 Aircraft registration.md#§47.33   Aircraft not previously registered anywhere.|§47.33]] and 47.35, each person that submits an Aircraft Registration Application, AC Form 8050-1 under this part must also submit the required evidence of ownership, recordable under §[[Volume 1/C Aircraft/0049 Recording of aircraft titles and security documents.md#§49.13   Signatures and acknowledgements.|§49.13]] and 49.17 of this chapter, as follows:
+Except as provided in [[Volume 1/C Aircraft/0047 Aircraft registration.md#§47.33   Aircraft not previously registered anywhere.|§§47.33]] and 47.35, each person that submits an Aircraft Registration Application, AC Form 8050-1 under this part must also submit the required evidence of ownership, recordable under [[Volume 1/C Aircraft/0049 Recording of aircraft titles and security documents.md#§49.13   Signatures and acknowledgements.|§§49.13]] and 49.17 of this chapter, as follows:

 \(a\) The buyer in possession, the bailee, or the lessee of an aircraft under a contract of conditional sale must submit the contract.
 The assignee under a contract of conditional sale must submit both the contract (unless it is already recorded at the Registry), and his assignment from the original buyer, bailee, lessee, or prior assignee.